-The mezzanine does not accommodate current MNAA and Airport administrative needs (within the terminal) and the existing space currently utilized does not support staff growth over time.
+Within the main Terminal, the mezzanine, which houses administrative staff, does not accommodate current MNAA and Airport administrative needs (within the terminal) and the existing space currently utilized does not support staff growth over time.
 Currently, administration staff is scattered through multiple locations throughout the terminal building which creates inefficiencies for interdepartmental coordination and collaboration.
 Additionally, with terminal renovations and the proposed redevelopment of Concourse D, which also contains administrative offices and storage space, there will be a shortfall of office and storage space.